-I carry a Timbuk2 Messenger Bag that has numerous interior zippered pockets where I can keep my valuables tucked safely away from thieves.
-Travelon is a good brand that specializes in anti-theft travel handbags – and a bra stash or money belt is always a good idea, too.
+I carry a Timbuk2 Messenger Bag that has numerous interior zippered pockets where I can keep my valuables tucked safely away.
+Travelon is another good brand that specializes in anti-theft travel handbags – and a bra stash or money belt is always a good idea, too.

-We think travel insurance is essential for any trip – including a San Fran Weekend Trip!
-Not only can travel insurance help with cancelled flights or lost luggage, but it can also be useful in the event of illness or injury.
+Travel insurance may help with cancelled flights or lost luggage, but it can also be useful in the event of illness or injury.
 Find out more about coverage and rates at World Nomads.

 We Want To Know: Is there anything you would add to our San Francisco Itinerary?
 What are your favorite things to do on a San Francisco Weekend Trip?
 Give us your best tips and advice in the comments below!